dotmjsc/K2450_Arb_I/readme.md

 * Sources current and measures voltage

-* The waveform is from with a LT-Spice compatible PWL text file, so you can compare your results with your simulation
+* The waveform is loaded from a LT-Spice compatible PWL text file, so you can compare your results with your simulation

 * Timing is accurately done by the SMU internally